matak12m/Web-User-Interface-Design/Practicals/Lab 5/README.md

 flexboxes can be used to organize content into collumns, rows, and so on. by default, they have 1 collumn or row, but can be set to use more using CSS

-grids can accomplish a similar thing, except you can specify exactly what space each element should take up on a grid, even allowing for vertical ones.

-alternate images are easy to add - just put a <source> tag with media: specifying the resolution requirement.

-nav bar on the right is a bit tricky the way I did it - the buttons simply appear at all times instead of only when the menu is expanded.
-Maybe remove the expandable menu in wide-enough screens?